 - Many of the behaviors we see online, whether positive or negative, are just online manifestations of behaviors that exist in real life.
 As parents, we need to be diligent in providing our children with skills to deal with problems when they arise, and helping them understand that they can use these strategies online too.

 ‘Cyberbullying’ is the term often used to refer to these behaviors online, ‘Stop Cyberbullying’ defines it as when a child or teen is ‘tormented, threatened, harassed, humiliated, embarrassed by another child or team using internet, interactive and digital technologies or mobile phones.

 ’Unfortunately, other children are not the only perpetrators of online harassment, other adults may have bad intentions and use social media as their preferred medium to find victims.

 Modern parents need to consider how traditional offline dangers to their child may transfer online through new technologies and methods of communication, which leads us to our next point.

 4. Stay in the know

 Pay close attention to the ‘technology’ section of your newspaper

-Traditional news reader – Someone has to keep the media industry alive!
+- Someone has to keep the media industry alive!
 Pay close attention to the ‘technology’ section of your newspaper.
-Online sources like Business Insider stay atop social trends.
+Online sources like Business Insider to stay atop of social trends.

 VISR created a technology, that understands kids' social media activity and notifies parents if needed